omundy/learn-javascript/topics/dom/dom.md

 <div class="twocolumn">
 <div class="col">

-- The `window` refers to the page and browser tab
+- `window` refers to the page and browser tab
-- While `window.document` (or just `document`) references the page structure, content, and properties for the page only.
+- `document` (full name is `window.document`) references the page structure, content, and properties for the page only.
 - 👉 Explore these in the console

 </div>